corda/corda-docs-portal/content/en/docs/corda-os/4.1/deploy-locally.md

 ---
+date: '2020-01-08T09:59:25Z'
+menu:
+  corda-os-4-1: {}
-title: "Deploying Corda to Corda Testnet from your local environment"
+title: Deploying Corda to Corda Testnet from your local environment
-date: 2020-01-08T09:59:25Z
+version: corda-os-4-1
 ---

 # Deploying Corda to Corda Testnet from your local environment

 This document explains how to set up your local network to enable a
             Corda node to connect to the Corda Testnet.
 This assumes you are downloading a node ZIP from: [https://marketplace.r3.com/network/testnet](https://marketplace.r3.com/network/testnet).